TomHOldershaw/Project4/documentation.md

 # <a id="model"></a>Model investigation

+## Database
+The project made use of the [previous code produced by the team](https://github.com/Abzraja/project-3) to extract information from the Binance API.
+In a change to the previous code, data was extracted for 4 years and stored in an AWS database.

+The data was obtained from the AWS database by the model scripts using a SQL Alchemy connection.
+The connection details and password were stored in a configuration file.

 ## Data Processing

 * We filter the Etherium results from our SQL table as we are building a model to predict Etherium values.